IbcAlpha/IBC/userguide.md

 ``PasswordEncrypted`` setting should be set to ``yes`` if you used the aforementioned encrypted password encoding option.

-There are two ways that IB Controller can locate your edited ``.ini`` file.
+There are two ways that IBController can locate your edited ``.ini`` file.
 The simplest way is to tell it where to find the file.
 If you do this, you can give the configuration file any name you like.
 This is the recommended approach, but will require you to edit the execution shell script (details below).

-If you do not specify a configuration file name, IB Controller will expect to find a file named ``IBController.<username>.ini`` in the current working directory.
+If you do not specify a configuration file name, IBController will expect to find a file named ``IBController.<username>.ini`` in the current working directory.
 In this case, ``<username>`` is your username on your computer (not your IB account username).

 Launching
 ---------
-The normal way to start IB Controller is by use of a shell script.
+The normal way to start IBController is by use of a shell script.
 These can be identified by the ``.bat`` (Windows) or ``.sh`` (Unix) extensions.
 The purpose of each shell script was mentioned in the "Distribution Contents" section above.